vippsas/vipps-partner/README.md

   way, the merchant _can_ create a user for you,
   [as described in detail with screenshots](add-portal-user.md).
 * Vipps cannot assist a partner in getting the API keys from the merchant, other than by improving the documentation for how to do it.
+* Partner keys can be used for all sale units that are registered with the partner.
+  It does not matter if the sale unit is several years old, or one day old.

 See:
 * [Partner keys for eCom](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#partner-keys)